solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ## Impact

-This feature is very intersting for dapps as they can earn application fees from users.
 If the dapps want to rebate application fees they have to implement very carefully the logic of rebate.
 They should be very meticoulous before calling rebate so that a malicious user could not use this feature to bypass application fees.
 Dapp developer also have to implement additional instruction